jo/docuri/README.md

 * They tell a lot about the document
 * You can rely on a schema and construct ids of dependend documents (eg. a specific version of an image)
-* You can easily delete related documents (eg. by requesting a range from `_all_docs`) and I'm sure I forgot to mention the best...
+* You can easily delete related documents (eg. by requesting a range from `_all_docs`)

+...and I'm sure I forgot to mention the best.

 Give Docuris a try!